alajusticia/laravel-expirable/README.md

 ```

 You can also change the attribute name globally for all your expirable models by using the `attribute_name` option in
-the expirable.php configuration file (the constant prevails).
+the `expirable.php` configuration file (the constant prevails).

 #### Set a default period of validity

 You can set a default period of validity with the `defaultExpiresAt` public static function.

-This function must return
-a date object or `null`.
+This method must return a date object or `null`.
 This way, on saving the model the date of expiration will be automatically added unless you
 explicitly provide a date.

 An example to set a default period of validity of six months:

 ```php